movalex/fusion/Scripts/Comp/DEV/MD/md2Reactor.md

 * for MacOS or linux use this command for current folder: `python3 <path-to>/md2Reactor.py ./*.md`
 * for Windows with Powershell: `py <path-to>\md2Reactor.py (Get-Item .\*.md).FullName`

-Here's a cheat sheet for markdown syntax: https://www.markdownguide.org/cheat-sheet/.

-Only basic markdown syntax is converted to BBcode.
+Here's a [cheat sheet](https://www.markdownguide.org/cheat-sheet/) for markdown syntax.
+Only basic markdown syntax is converted to BBCode.